JosieOnGit/Luniks/Stories/Misc/yes this is that uma spinoff.md

 - Moolah *// Sprinter*
 - Class Dismissed *// **Tiara** runner*
 - Blue Curaçao *// **Tiara** runner*
 - God Complex *// Crown runner, imagine if T.M.
-Opera O was cocky, tenfold*
+Opera O was cocky, tenfold.
+Iron Lung's single-race rival (Arima Kinen)*
 - Thunderbolt Blackout *// Japan Cup*
 - Hazard Pay *// Crown runner*
 - Keep No Secrets *// **Tiara** runner*
 - It's You *// Crown runner*
 - Disco Man *// Sprinter*
+- Change Star *// Sprinter*
+- Callback *// Sprinter*
+- Joey Turbo *// Crown runner*
 ## Various Story highlights
 - A scene before the Shuka Sho starts.
 March admits to her trainer, Olivia, that she doesn't have faith in herself or her ability to be able to defeat Tide.
 Together with her mum, Meisho March, and a fellow team member, Achillea (pre-debut), she ups her spirits and shakes away her feeling of imminent defeat.
 If there was any time for her to prove she's better than Tide, it would be now.
 - The Shuka Sho scene where Tide claims her third and final Tiara leg, leaving March crownless and hopeless for her future, forever chasing her rival that's always a length ahead of her.